 About Ricardo Bofill

-Ricardo Bofill Leví is a Spanish architect born in December 1939, who, since 1963, continues to lead the international architectural and urban design practice Ricardo Bofill Taller de Arquitectura.
+Ricardo Bofill Leví (5 December 1939 – 14 January 2022) was a Spanish architect.
+He founded Ricardo Bofill Taller de Arquitectura in 1963 and developed it into a leading international architectural and urban design practice.
+According to architectural historian Andrew Ayers, his creations rank “among the most impressive buildings of the 20th century.”
 Ricardo Bofill was born into a family of builders in 1939 in Barcelona.
 He studied at the Barcelona University School of Architecture and graduated from the School of Geneva.
-At the age of 17, Ricardo Bofill designed his first project, a summer home in Ibiza, and by 23, became the lead architect of el Taller.
+At the age of 17, Ricardo Bofill designed his first project, a summer home in Ibiza, and by 23, he became the lead architect of el Taller.
 Over fifty years later, Bofill still leads Ricardo Bofill Taller de Arquitectura, with over 1000 projects to date in over 50 countries.

 - Ssense, Ricardo Bofill: Beyond brutalism, Interview by Thomas Jeppe